 Lastly, I still use the drafts feature of Jekyll to prevent publishing of very early notes that are just ideas or not even readable… Those can still be viewed in GitHub sources, but are not publicly rendered (I have a special label for myself).

 Beside changing the concept, I’m also changing the platform, moving from self-hosted Drupal to Jekyll on GitHub Pages.

 During this migration I’ve tried to keep the old URLs still valid by keeping a way to make it through HTTP redirects.
-For fun.
+Mostly for fun.

 - Assets (images) are moved to

 /assets/blog/...and specified as is in the markdown sources.
-I could have used Jekyll’s features to insert some variable but I did not want to add non-markdown code in the articles’ source.
+I could have used Jekyll’s features to insert some variable but I did not want to add too much non-markdown (and framework-specific) code in the articles’ source.
 If the assets were to move again, it should be quite easy to replace all

 /assets/blog/...strings with the correct path.